To promote the life-long development of healthy, empowered, and responsible young citizens.

 The Special Projects program provides residents a mechanism to explore talents they may not have yet developed.
 These programs are educational, culturally enriching and entertaining.

 - Equine Therapy: Children & Horses Always Produce Success (CHAPS)

 - Creative Writing: GEMINI INK

 Education plays a critical role in the treatment and future success of juveniles.
-The East Central Independent School District is responsible for the educational program for youths in the Cyndi Taylor Krier Juvenile Correctional Treatment Center.
+The East Central Independent School District provides the educational program for residents.
 The Bexar County Learning Center (BCLC) is the on-campus school provided by the District.
-Emphasis is placed on ensuring that juveniles either reach or surpass their appropriate grade level.
+Emphasis is placed on ensuring juveniles either reach or surpass their appropriate grade level.
 The increase in reading and math ability demonstrated by students in the BCLC can be attributed to the emphasis placed on these subjects.
 In addition, youth who may have had previous difficulties in a school environment have the opportunity to achieve and experience success.

-Detention Health Care Services: University Health System Detention Health Care Services provides medical, dental and mental health services for residents at the Krier Center.
+University Health System provides medical, dental and mental health services for residents.
 Nursing staff provide coverage 24 hours-a-day, 7 days-a-week.
 Physicians provide sick call and physical examinations.
-The Medical Section at the Center has physical exam rooms, a dental lab, suicide prevention observation rooms, medical observation rooms, medical records space and offices.
+The Medical Section at the Center has individual rooms for physical exams, suicide prevention observation, medical observation, medical records space, and a dental lab.
 Psychiatrists associated with the Division of Child and Adolescent Psychiatry, University of Texas Health Science Center, provide psychiatric assessment and medication management.